novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

 * It first imports the necessary modules for Firebase app initialization and message handling.
 * Then, it defines the Firebase project configuration with the unique API key, project ID, and other details.
-* Lastly, the code initializes the Firebase app and gets an instance of the messaging service, which will be used to communicate with FCM for sending and receiving notifications.
+* Lastly, the code initializes the Firebase app and gets an instance of the messaging service, which will be used to communicate with FCM to send and receive notifications.

 Remember to replace the placeholder values with real Firebase project credentials.